pkoch/django_signal/README.md

-# Django Signals
+# Django Signal

-Because I really wanted something similar to Django Signals in Ruby.
+Because I really wanted something similar to Django's Signal in Ruby.

 The Observable module was almost, but not entirely, not over engineered.